guettli/deadends-of-it/README.md

 Same for Adobe Flash Player: https://trends.google.com/trends/explore?date=all&q=%2Fm%2F05qh6g

+XHTML is dead.
+I am very happy that the relaxed html5 syntax has won.
+Less characters to type and less characters to read make development faster.

 In the year 2001, when I finished my studies, I never thought the trend will be like this.
 In the beginning, the language JavaScript was not taken seriously.
 Today JavaScript is even running on the server.

 Up to now (2019) I still use jQuery.
 But I was told by several JavaScript developers, that if you start from scratch today, you don't need jquery and more.
 The tag trend is clear: http://sotagtrends.com/?tags=[jquery]